An Adaptive Online Smoother with Closed-Form Solutions and Information-Theoretic Lag Selection for Conditional Gaussian Nonlinear Systems: Introduction

 Instead of refining DA schemes directly, computational challenges in state estimation can be addressed by developing approximate models that yield analytic solutions for the posterior distribution.
 While linear approximations allow for standard methods like the Kalman filter or RTS smoother, linearizing a strongly nonlinear system often leads to biases and instabilities.
-An alternative is a recently developed class of nonlinear systems that includes many turbulent models in geophysics, fluids, engineering, and neuroscience \cite{liptser2001statisticsI, liptser2001statisticsII, chen2016filtering, chen2018conditional, chen2022conditional}.
-Despite their nonlinear dynamics and non-Gaussian statistics, the conditional distributions of unobserved state variables given observations are Gaussian (which is precisely the posterior distribution in the DA context), leading to the term conditional Gaussian nonlinear systems (CGNSs).
+An alternative is a recently developed class of nonlinear systems that includes many turbulent models in geophysics, fluids, engineering, and neuroscience \cite{liptser2001statisticsI, liptser2001statisticsII, chen2018conditional}.
+Despite their nonlinear dynamics and non-Gaussian statistics, the conditional distributions of the unobserved state variables given the observations, which are precisely the posterior distributions in the DA context, are Gaussian, leading to the term conditional Gaussian nonlinear systems (CGNSs).
 The CGNS framework allows the use of closed analytic formulae for solving these conditional distributions, helping develop efficient algorithms for filtering, smoothing, and sampling without the ad hoc tuning often needed in ensemble-based DA methods.
-It also facilitates rigorous analysis of these methods.
-Additionally, CGNSs have been utilized as surrogate models in various applications, including DA, prediction, preconditioning, and machine learning \cite{chen2022conditional, chen2024cgnsde, chen2014predicting, chen2014information}.
+CGNSs have been utilized as surrogate models in various applications, including DA, prediction, preconditioning, and machine learning \cite{chen2022conditional, chen2024cgnsde, chen2014predicting}.

-The standard smoother-based state estimation procedure involves executing a forward pass for filtering across the entire observational period, followed by a backward pass for smoothing \cite{rauch1965maximum, simonoff2012smoothing}.
+The standard smoother-based state estimation procedure involves executing a forward pass for filtering across the entire observational period, followed by a backward pass for smoothing \cite{rauch1965maximum, chen2020efficient}.
 However, the standard offline smoother requires storing the filter solution for the entire duration before initiating the backward pass, which requires substantial computational storage, particularly in high-dimensional systems.
-Due to the wide application of smoother-based state estimation, it is of practical importance to develop a computationally efficient and accurate algorithm that significantly reduces storage.
+Due to the wide application of smoother-based state estimation, it is of practical importance to develop a computationally efficient and accurate algorithm that has the potential to significantly reduce storage requirements.